vessellook/terraform-provider-rustack/docs/data-sources/hypervisor.md

 ---
-page_title: "rustack_hypervisor Data Source - terraform-provider-rustack"
+page_title: "basis_hypervisor Data Source - terraform-provider-bcc"
 ---
-# rustack_hypervisor (Data Source)
+# basis_hypervisor (Data Source)

 Get information about a Hypervisor for use in other resources.